Case studies tagged with United Kingdom

 The case study site provides connected multi-functional green space that maximises ecosystem services for the sites and the local communities.
 Objectives include:

-• The provision of regionally important landscape scale natural habitats, encompassing mixed woodlands, hedgerows, grasslands and wetlands, encompassing the reclamation of UF-NBS (Urban Forests as Nature-Based Solutions) of previously mined industrial land.
+• The provision of regionally important landscape scale natural habitats, encompassing mixed woodlands, hedgerows, grasslands and wetlands, encompassing the reclamation of UF-NbS (Urban Forests as Nature-Based Solutions) of previously mined industrial land.

 • The provision of unlimited public access via footpaths, cycle ways and bridle ways;